Youri Tielemans: International career

 Tielemans scored his first senior goal for Belgium on 21 March 2019, in a UEFA Euro 2020 qualifying match against Russia.
 He was called up for the delayed final tournament in May 2021, and for the 2022 FIFA World Cup in Qatar.
 At the latter tournament, he was substituted at half time for Amadou Onana as the team struggled to a 1–0 win over Canada in their opening match.
 He was a substitute in the two other games of the group stage elimination, in which Onana and then Leander Dendoncker started alongside Axel Witsel.

-On 3 September 2025, Tielemans was appointed as the permanent captain of the Belgian national team by manager Rudi Garcia.